Meet the BCAPA Staff

-Kristin Kliewer (Director of Music) teaches piano and Kindermusik in addition to serving as Director of Music.
+Kristin Kliewer teaches piano and Early Childhood.
 Kristin is a Tabor College graduate with a BA in Elementary Education/Elementary Music.
-She has taught piano since 1993 and was licensed to teach Kindermusik in 1995.
+She has taught piano since 1993.
 Kristin is the mother of four daughters, three grown and one still at home, all of whom she has homeschooled through high school graduation.
 She plays oboe and English horn in several local orchestras, including the Hutchinson Symphony, Linsborg Messiah Festival Orchestra, Newton Mid-Kansas Symphony Orchestra, and the woodwind trio Rosewood Winds.
 Kristin is also an active church musician at Evangel Presbyterian Church in Wichita and past president of the Newton Music Teachers Association.

 Haylie Berning (Director of Dance) holds a Bachelor's Degree in Dance from the College of Fine Arts through Wichita State University as well as a Bachelor's Degree in Psychology.
 She performed with WSU's Wichita Contemporary Dance Theater which included performances throughout Northeastern Italy and while Haylie remains a dancer at heart, her passion is her role as an instructor and choreographer.
 She enjoys developing her student's abilities both technically and artistically to bring her choreographic visions to life and stage.